-The first question you should ask yourself is 'are you ready to buy a house?'.
 The majority of people in the UK have a desire to buy their own home which can provide security for them and their families in the years ahead.
-However, buying a home is the biggest financial commitment you are likely to make in your lifetime and you need to make sure you are ready to buy a house before you commit to such a large purchase.
+However, buying a property is the biggest financial commitment you are likely to make in your lifetime and you need to make sure you are ready to buy a house before you commit to such a large purchase.

-When people talk about buying their first property they tend to focus on the positives and not even look for any negatives, so below I have listed a number of advantages and disadvantages of home ownership.
+When people talk about buying a home they tend to focus on the positives and not even look for any negatives, so below I have listed a number of advantages and disadvantages of home ownership.

 What are the Pros and Cons of home ownership?